 While the record labels frame the value question as the evils of piracy versus the sanctity of property, there are other ways to frame it that give the high ground to the emerging alternative.
 In taking an economic, structure/conduct/performance, view of copyright, I do not mean to suggest that the copyright holders have the moral high ground.
 I have sought to defeat their arguments on their own terms.
 The case for a folk/collaborative/dissemination view of performance in the music sector is at least as morally compelling as the industrial/profit/distribution view adopted by the copyright holders.
 Recognizing the legitimacy of an alternative institutional structure provides another basis for arguing that recent policy debates and action with respect to copyright have headed in the wrong direction.
-The case for a folk of the copyright have headed in the wrong direction.
+The case for a specific profit of the emerging alternative institutional structure provides another basis for arguing that recent policy debates and action with respect to copyright have headed in the wrong direction.

-E. CONCLUSION
+H. CONCLUSION

-The continuing stridency of the debate over copyright that the STEP laments reflects the fact that Congress has made a mess of copyright for digital media, particularly webcasting, by looking for compromise between entrenched incumbent interests, while making copyright holder whole, rather than worrying about the needs of new entrants or the emerging technology-driven market structure.
-The resulting rights and rates reflect the political muscle of the existing interests, rather than a coherent policy framework to promote "the arts and sciences."
+The continuing stridency of the debate over copyright that the STEP laments reflects the fact that Congress has made a mess of copyright for digital media, particularly webcasting, by looking for compromise between entrenched incumbent interests, while making copyright holder whole, rather than worrying about the needs of new entrants or the emerging technology-driven